radondb/website/content/en/docs/mysql/v2.1.4/feature/monitor.md

 The Kubesphere monitoring engine is based on Prometheus and Prometheus Operator.
 Kubesphere’s custom monitoring allows you to monitor and visualize RadonDB MySQL metrics.

 1. In the same project, go to **Custom Monitoring** under **Monitoring & Alerting** in the sidebar and click **Create**.
-2. Step 2	In the displayed dialog box, set a name for the dashboard (for example, `mysql-overview`) and select the MySQL template.
+2. In the displayed dialog box, set a name for the dashboard (for example, `mysql-overview`) and select the MySQL template.
 Click **Next** to continue.

 ![Select Template](https://dbg-files.pek3b.qingstor.com/radondb_website/docs/features/monitoring/mysql_exporter.png)